DibyaRanjanNayak01/Calculator-WebApp/README.md

 # Calculator-WebApp
-This is a project based on Calculator website :)
+This is a project based on Calculator website.
+A simple calculator app that can perform basic arithmetic operations. :)